oboekevin/OcuPhysics/README.md

 ### some possible errors (Windows):

-* missing winsock2.h

-This is probably an error with VS. Reinstall with more of the things it wants you to install that you didn't think you needed.

 * WebGL will not render

-Copy "d3dcompiler_43.dll" and "D3DX9_43.dll" into your node-webkit directory.
-You should be able to locate these files on your computer through a simple search.
+Copy d3dcompiler_43.dll and D3DX9_43.dll into your node-webkit directory.
+These files should already be on your computer.

 ### Mac OSX:

 We tried to set up the environment on Yosmite, but got mach-o errors, i.e. mismatching architecture.
 The easy solution is to use Windows.
-The hard solution is to make sure everything is the same architecture; 32-bit is probably going to be a better bet, but installers will want to give you 64-bit.
+The hard solution is to make sure everything is the same architecture; 32-bit is going to be a better bet, but installers will want to give you 64-bit.

 ### Gentoo (TJ computers):